 Institute of Plant Science and Resources (IPSR)

 The institute quickly acquired a status of a widely open and welcoming collaboration center for domestic and foreign researchers.
 Its current scientific mission aims development of new generation crops that will be suited for multitude of stress environments, and promote agricultural production in stress-affected areas worldwide.

 Research Core for Future Crops

 The objectives of this core are to exploit new research topics that are expected to be important in the near future and to advance future-oriented studies in plant stress science.

+- ·Crop Design Research Team

+- ·Field Flora Research Team

-•Ecophysiology Research Team •Crop Innovation Research Team
+- · Crop Functional Innovation Research Team

+- · Crop × Environment Design Research Team

 Research Core for Plant Stress Science

 In each unit, plant stress responses and plant interactions with other organisms are studied using various approaches of physiology, biochemistry, stress tolerance mechanisms, and genetics.

+Atmospheric Stress Unit

+- Plant Light Acclimation Research Group

+- Group of Environmental Response Systems

+- ·Group of Functional

 Soil Stress Unit

-Group of Plant Stress
+- ·Group of Plant Stress Physiology

-Group of Plant Molecular Physiology
+- •Group of Plant Molecular Physiology

-Atmospheric Stress Unit

-Plant Light Acclimation Research Group

-Group of Environmental Response Systems

-Group of Functional Biomolecular Discovery

-Biotic Stress Unit
+∕ Biotic Stress Unit

-Group of Plant-Microbe Interactions
+- Group of Plant-Microbe

-Group of Plant-Insect Interactions
+- Group of Plant-Insect

+- Interactions

+- Plant Immune Design Group

-Group of Plant Environmental Microbiology
+- Group of Plant Environmental Microbiology

-Dest

 Barley and Wild Plant Resource Center

 The center promotes collaborative research using the internationally significant genetic resources and techniques in plant science.

-Genetic resources unit
+Genetic \ resources unit

-Group of Genome Diversity Group of Wild Plant Science
+· Group of Genome Diversity · Group of Wild Plant Science

 Applied genomics unit

-Group of Genetic Resources and Function Group of Integrated Genomic Breeding
+Group of Genetic Resources and Functions

+Group of Integrated Genomic Breeding

 RECTOR program

-The International Research Center Formation Program to Accelerate Okayama University Reform has been established in 2018.
+The International Research Center Formation Program to Accelerate Okayama University Reform has been established in 2019.

 Milestones in IPSR History

 Always in Kurashiki: History of IPSR

 IPSR, the successor to the "Ohara Institute for Agricultural Research", was established in 1914 by Magosaburo Ohara, the renowned

 Kurashiki philanthropist.
 Since its establishment, the institute has remained located in the center of Kurashiki City.
 After affiliated with Okayama University in 1952, IPSR was reorganized and renamed several times.
 IPSR is recognized as a Joint Usage/Research Center of "Plant Genetic Resources/Stress Science Research" by the Ministry of Education, Culture, Sports, Science and Technology Since 2010, we have annually accepted about 50 collaboration projects, and many publications have been released through joint research.
 We organize an annual symposium on plant science and resources, together with workshops for specific research topics.
 We share information with the research community via organization of the Plant Stress Science Research Network (PSSNet).
 1.5-ha experimental field In natural harmony, genetic resources of plants are used to embrace individual groups' efforts at improvement of plant resilience, sustainable society development, and genomic breeding of future crops.
-Along with the greenhouse facilities, a 1.5ha experimental field is attached to the research buildings that host large and diverse arrays of hightech research equipment.
+Along with the greenhouse facilities, a 1.5-ha experimental field is attached to the research buildings that host large and diverse arrays of high-tech research equipment.
 IPSR offers abundant genetic resources, cultivation facilities, and analytical equipment for Collaborative Research Advanced research equipment and instruments are well-maintained by our technical support department and made available for the "Joint Usage/Research Center" research projects.
-Aside from its research facilities, Kurashiki Campus also accommodates an annex library of the Okayama University and its unique collection of rare books, some of which are from the institute's founding era (Pfeffer's collection on plant physiology, and others).
+Aside from its research facilities, Kurashiki Campus also accommodates an annex library of the Okayama University and its unique collection of rare books, some of which are from the institute's founding era (Pfeffer's collection on plant physiology and others)

+PSR Branch Library

-IPSR Branch Librar Research Core for Plant Stress Science Atmospheric Stress Unit Soil Stress Unit Biotic Stress Unit Atmospheric Stress Unit Plant Light Acclimation Research Group Professor Associate Professor Assistant Professor Wataru Sakamoto Ryo Matsushima Yuki Okegawa
+Research Core for Plant Stress Science

+Atmospheric Stress Unit Soil Stress Unit Biotic Stress Unit

+Atmospheric Stress Unit

+Plant Light Acclimation Research Group

+Associate Professor Assistant Professor

+Wataru Sakamoto Ryo Matsushima Yuki Okegawa